1. Configuration

 Further explanation for using this method can be found in the Authentication: Static Token documentation.

 The oidc method provides the ability to establish client tokens via OAuth 2.0 with OIDC flow.
-Once enabled and configured properly, the UI will automatically leverage it and present any configured providers as login options.
+Once enabled and configured, the UI will automatically leverage it and present any configured providers as login options.

 config.yaml